What is a mental health urgent care clinic?

 Is a MHUC a psychiatric hospital?

 No. A MHUC is not a hospital; it’s an outpatient clinic.
-Patients come in and meet with a doctor or nurse practitioner, and get regular psychiatric services like counseling and prescription medication.
+Patients come in and meet with a doctor, physician's assistant or nurse practitioner, and get regular psychiatric services like counseling and prescription medication.

 Are clinic visits one time only, or do patients follow up?